-Carfax is an online service provider that is used to get information about used vehicles by buyers.
-However some of you may not be willing to use it for its expensive rates and non-interactive user interface.
+Carfax is an online service provider used by buyers to get information about used vehicles.
+However, some may not be willing to use it because of its expensive rates and non-interactive user interface.

 So today, we have bought some of the most valuable alternatives to Carfax.
 These sites will prove extremely helpful if you are willing to buy a second-hand car from an Independent seller.